afarriaga/auxilium/README.md

 The app runs on this url: http://localhost:4567

 Now you are ready to get started with the first part of the tutorial: http://web-intro.luontola.fi/html/

+If you think someone might find this useful spread the word using this link http://bit.ly/web-intro-starter :]

 ### Introduction to Making Web Applications tutorial credits